shaman-004/Neural-Model/README.md

 | --- | --- | --- | --- | --- | --- | --- |
 | y   | -2  | 1   | 4   | 7   | 10  | 13  |
 <br>
 <p>As you read left to right, notice that the X value is increasing by 1 and the corresponding Y value is increasing by 3.
-So, the relationship should be Y=3X plus or minus some value.
+So, the relationship should be Y=3X plus or minus some value.</p>

-Then, take look at the 0 on X and see that the corresponding Y value is 1.
+<p>Then, take look at the 0 on X and see that the corresponding Y value is 1.

 From both of these observations, you can determine that the relationship is Y=3X+1.